tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 [Previously][inline-java-tutorial], we discussed how to *use* [inline-java][inline-java-stackage] to call any Java function from Haskell.
-The reverse is also true, though that will be a topic for a future post.
+The reverse is also possible, though that will be a topic for a future post.
 In this post, we'll dive underneath the hood to talk a little about *how* inline-java does its deed.